soorena776/gitlab-merge-request-resource/README.md

 # GitLab Merge Request Concourse Resource

 Features:
+- Check for new merge requests on GitLab and update the merge request pipeline (build) status
+- Rebuild expired builds and update the status
 - Written entirely in Go
-- To check for new merge requests on GitLab and update the merge request status
-- To rebuild expired builds and update the status

 ## Source Configuration